backdrop-contrib/user_import/README.txt

 Features include:

-Creates an account for each user.
+* Creates an account for each user.
-Match csv columns to profile fields.
-NOTE:  Custom Profile fields  MUST be setup prior to doing import.
+* Match csv columns to profile fields.
-Can optionally use the file's first row to map csv data to user profile fields.
+* Can optionally use the file's first row to map csv data to user profile fields.
-Option to create Usernames based on data from file, e.g. "John" + "Smith" => "JohnSmith".
+* Option to create Usernames based on data from file, e.g. "John" + "Smith" => "JohnSmith".
-Usernames can be made of abbreviated data from file, e.g. "Jane" + "Doe" => "JDoe".
+* Usernames can be made of abbreviated data from file, e.g. "Jane" + "Doe" => "JDoe".
-Option to create random, human readable, Usernames.
+* Option to create random, human readable, Usernames.
-Option to import passwords
+* Option to import passwords
-Option to create random passwords for each user.
+* Option to create random passwords for each user.
-Can set user roles.
+* Can set user roles.
-Option to send welcome email, with account details to each new user.
+* Option to send welcome email, with account details to each new user.
-Can set each user's contact form to enabled
+* Can set each user's contact form to enabled
-Test mode option to check for errors.
+* Test mode option to check for errors.
-Processing can be triggered by cron or manually by an administrator.
+* Processing can be triggered by cron or manually by an administrator.
-Can stagger number of users imported, so that not too many emails are sent at one time.
+* Can stagger number of users imported, so that not too many emails are sent at one time.
-Multiple files can be imported/tested at the same time.
+* Multiple files can be imported/tested at the same time.
+* Import into Organic Groups
+* Option to make new accounts immediately active, or inactive until user logs in
+* Use CSV file already uploaded through FTP (useful for large imports)
-Designed to be infinitely scalable.
+* Designed to be massively scalable.

 Supported CSV File Formats:
 Make sure csv file has been saved with 'Windows' line endings.